nmantani/FileInsight-plugins/README.txt

 malware executables and decoy documents from malicious document files).

 How to install:
+Automatic installation:
+Please execute the following command.
+FileInsight-plugins and all pre-requisites will be installed.

+powershell -exec bypass -command "IEX((New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/nmantani/FileInsight-plugins/master/install.ps1'))"

+If you use a HTTP proxy, please download install.ps1 and edit $PROXY_HOST and $PROXY_PORT variables in it, then please execute the following command.

+powershell -exec bypass .\install.ps1

+Manual installation:
 Please copy "plugins" folder into %USERPROFILE%\Documents\FileInsight .
 You need Python 2.7 (x86) installed in addition to FileInsight.